ayushmaskey/ayushmaskey.github.io/bigdatas/docker-basics.md

 ```

 -d 	--> create container in detached mode

 -p 	--> map a udp port in container to localhost

 -h 	--> hostname of container

 --name 	--> name of container

 --link	--> create a cluster with other docker container

 -it	--> open interactive terminal of the container

 -v 	--> attach folder in localhost as volume in the container

 -f 	--> run script when container starts

-Now back to docker instruction after a little rant.
-After pulling the images, I created a container using docker run -it ubuntu which opens up terminal access to the container as well.
-I installed few packages and continued to use docker run -it ubuntu.
-Old habit of not reading the documentation came back to bite me again.
-When I finally learnt about docker ps -a I had over 10 container with nothing in there.
-Turns out there is a command to use existing container docker start <containerName> && docker attach <containerName>

-There were times when my docker container failed to install or update packages with following error.
-Err:1 http://archive.ubuntu.com/ubuntu xenial/main amd64 libpopt0 amd64 1.16-10
-  Temporary failure resolving 'archive.ubuntu.com'
-I suspect the issue was caused by grive running in the background to sync my google drive.
-I had to reboot my laptop to resolve this issue.
-Running docker in my laptop was no longer the best option for me.
-I had two options, either use uh ics docker server or create my own at work.
-I plan to use docker for work data so I created my own test docker server at work.
-I was not in the habit writing instructions to myself during first installation in my laptop.
-So I had to start from scratch during the second installation in the server.
-This time I made good notes and used the same note to create DockerFile.

 I came across two big issue when I started using docker.
 The first was writing the codes that I planned to run on docker container.
 I cannot write codes on vim or nano beyond few lines.
 I am very dependent on ide even if it is just notepad++ with few syntax highlight.
 One option is manually sync the code in my laptop with the code in docker.
 But pulling and pushing after every little change would get annoying.
 I came across sublime plugin rsub that work pretty well with remote files.